Fentanyl Detox Methods

 - Anti-depressants, muscle relaxers, and stomach medication may also be useful.

-Regardless of the specific route of detox you choose, it’s vital that you come up with some type of treatment planning for fentanyl use.
+Regardless of the specific route of fentanyl detox you choose, it’s vital that you come up with some type of treatment plan for fentanyl use.

 Treatment planning for fentanyl use takes careful thought and crafting the most vital steps in the correct order.
 The following is an example of one of the most effective treatment plans for fentanyl use.

 Deciding on the most efficient fentanyl detox process is the first important step in crafting a drug abuse treatment plan.
 Medically-supervised detox is normally the most effective course of action.

 When individuals choose medically-supervised detox, the odds of successfully completing the entire process are much higher.
 At-home detox, besides posing several physical risks, increases the odds of relapse as individuals battle the most intense symptoms of opioid withdrawal.

 After successfully completing detox, a treatment program must be selected.
 Inpatient and outpatient rehab programs are usually the two most effective options.

 Inpatient rehab includes clients staying for a period of 30, 60, or 90 days.
 In some cases, treatment times may be extended, depending on the specifics of the recovery plan.

 Clients who participate in inpatient rehab receive the following benefits:

 - Access to mental health professionals for one-on-one counseling.
 Dual-diagnosis treatment may also be an option, as underlying issues and accompanying mental health issues must be identified and treated.